C-Stein/node-milestones/02-db-driven-applications/exercises/03-express-hello-world.md

 ```
 Behind all the nice built-in functionality, an Express application still boils down to http.createServer(...).
 You'll notice some similarities to `createServer`, which we used in the previous exercise.
-The same example as above:
+The same example as above, written with the core `http` module instead of Express:

 ```js
 const { createServer } = require('http')